 Crew assignments should be based on the number, skill, experience, and interest of your crew.
 Each crew position should have clearly defined responsibilities during each maneuver, and maneuvers should be executed the same way each time.

 Go through maneuvers one at a time: tacks, gybes, sets, douses, reefs, sail changes, plus straight line trim and speed and then debrief after each training session to answer any queries that crew mates may have.

 In a large fully crewed boat another effective practice tool is rotating crew positions.
-When you switch places, each will understand better what is going on and can anticipate the other’s needs during a race.
+When you switch places, each will understand better what is going on.
+This enables them to anticipate the other’s needs during a race.

-In most one design dinghies excessive heel creates drag and the boats must be sailed flat for optimum performance.
+In most one-design dinghies excessive heel creates drag and the boats must be sailed flat for optimum performance.